swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 `@_extern(c)` is assumed to use the C ABI, while `@_silgen_name` assumes the Swift ABI.

+It is always better to refer to C declarations by importing their native declarations from a header or module using Swift's C interop support when possible.

 ## `@_fixed_layout`

 Same as `@frozen` but also works for classes.